NM-TAFE/civ-ipos-sessions/assessments/part1-intructions.md

 - **Task**: Instead of downloading binaries, clone the project repository and set it up on your local machine.
 - **Instructions**: Describe the process you followed to set up the project, including any dependencies you installed.
 Highlight any challenges faced and how you overcame them.
 If you used instructions from the project's documentation, provide a link to the relevant section.
 If you did not, explain why you believe the project didn't have instructions for contributing.

-**5.** Access and analyze the supporting documentation of the target program.
+**5.** Access and analyse the supporting documentation of the target program.

 - **Task**: Dive deep into the project's documentation, focusing on setup instructions, contribution guidelines, and code of conduct.
 - **Instructions**: Provide insights and key takeaways from the documentation.
 Mention any gaps or areas of improvement you identified.